 Okay, what’s the big deal?
 Why do I think it’s better than just getting the bond?

 These are the reasons why I choose the Convertible Debentures:

 - Great source of passive income play with ‘free’ call option.
 The optional conversion value is set upfront.
 The maturity date and coupon rate (income) are also set up upfront.
 No guesswork.

 - The minimal investment is low compared to preferred shares and bonds. ( min for CV is $1000, bond min is 5000, preferred shares min is 2500) This means you can diversify your portfolio better.

 - Unlike other income options, you can buy them as a stock within your registered accounts (RRSP/TFSA).

 - Lower risk, rest better.
 Convertible Bond (Debentures) have lower volatility than their underlying stock.
 The payment isn’t going to get cut like stock distributions or dividends and get your money back at end of the term. (unless the company goes under) So you can sit back and collect the cash flow.

-- 1. liquidity: less people know about them, thus less trading volume, stick with big-name companies and you’ll be fine.
+- 1. liquidity: fewer people know about them, thus less trading volume, stick with big-name companies and you’ll be fine.
 Make sure you are using “limit order” when buying.

 - 2. Most of the Canadian issues are not secured against company asset. unlike the conventional bond. again, do your research on the company and you should be fine.